Blanco High School

 Blanco High School is a public high school located in Blanco, Texas (USA) and classified as a 3A school by the University Interscholastic League.
 It is part of the Blanco Independent School District that serves students in southern Blanco County.
 During 20222023, Blanco High School had an enrollment of 355 students and a student to teacher ratio of 12.40.
-The school received an overall rating of "B" from the Texas Education Agency for the 20212022 school year.
+The school received an overall rating of "A" from the Texas Education Agency for the 20242025 school year.